LoyolaChicagoCS/gradhandbook/source/regulations.rst

 they will issue the work permit.

 The CPT can be tied to an academic course in either of two ways.
-You get a signature on the CPT application differently in the two cases:
+You get a signature on the CPT application differently in the two cases.
+*Be sure completely fill out the form except for the faculty signature and date* *before looking for a signature!*
+Do not leave us to guess which of the two options you want:

 * You can take the Comp 499 course specifically for :ref:`internships`, with the regular tuition charge per credit.
 Get the form with